(Pocket-lint) - Help! Pokemon Go isn't working - what is wrong with it?

 The same applies to battles.
 We've lost battles for the same reason, having to wait for the server to connect.
 You can also try turning off the data connection and back on again, to see if that jolts it back into life.
 Again, in battles, it's worth turning off AR, because it just slows things down.

 To hatch a Pokemon egg you have to put them into an incubator and walk.
 When you've covered the distance needed, that egg will hatch, giving you a new Pokemon.
-However, you have to have the app open for this to happen, but in 2018, Pokemon Go introduced Adventure Sync, which could get the information from your phone, rather than from tracking distance covered in the app itself.
+Originally you had to have the app open for this to happen, but in 2018, Pokemon Go introduced Adventure Sync, which could get the information from your phone, rather than from tracking distance covered in the app itself.

 Pokemon Go uses your phone to the max.
 It wants the screen on, data connected and regular GPS points, as well as the AR view through the camera.
 If you're walking around for an hour with the screen on, that will kill the battery.
 It's part of the game, and part of having a smartphone, so it's completely normal.

 You can try reducing the brightness, closing other apps that might be running in the background, or the safest bet, is to get a battery case or external battery to recharge your device so you can keep playing.
 There is a battery saver mode, however, and that's well worth using.

 10. Pokemon Go won't work on my phone

 Pokemon Go, like other apps and games, needs specific minimum hardware to work properly.
 Here are the details of the supported devices:

 Pokemon Go iPhone requirements: iOS 12 or later.

 Pokemon Go Android requirements: Android 6 or later.